sophiexsf/MechaCar_Statistical_Analysis/README.md

 Therefore we cannot conclude that lots 1 and 2 have a different mean PSI than the population, but lot 3 does.

+## Study Design: MechaCar vs Competition

+To compare the MechaCar against the competition, I believe consumers would be most interested in the cost (including maintenance), city fuel efficiency, passenger or luggage capacity, and safety.
+We want to understand if the MechaCar will be considered too costly or inefficient (or too cheap or efficient) compared to other, similar cars.
+The null hypothesis would be that there is no difference between the MechaCar and its competitors.
+Therefore one possibility would be comparing the MechaCar against other cars of a similar class using an ANOVA test, with the city MPG rating as our dependent variable and capacity and safety measures as the categorical independent variables.

+To run such tests we would need to gather consistent data about the characteristics and performance of the MechaCar and its competition.
+For the ANOVA test proposed, we would need city MPG measurements, seating capacity, and safety ratings.